kbernou/Notes/README.md

    * Mnesia (Distributed ETS)
    * Phoenix (as well as LiveView in particular)
 * Elm
+   * An alternative to JS in the front end that's generally praised?
+Sign me up!
 * Clojure
+   * Functional, hearing about it more and more, also generally praised.

 ### Scripting Languages
 * Python